Four years on, what should Britain do to expedite a Ukrainian victory?

 Senior Research Fellow, Polish Institute of International Affairs, and Senior Lecturer, Warsaw School of Economics (SGH)

-Over the past four years of Russia’s full-scale invasion, Britain has played a disproportionately significant role in sustaining Ukraine.
-The UK moved early in providing lethal aid, trained Ukrainian personnel, supplied advanced defence systems, financial assistance, shared intelligence, and coordinated sanctions and diplomatic support across North Atlantic Treaty Organisation (NATO) and the G7.
-This engagement was institutionalised through the 2024 UK–Ukraine Agreement on Security Co-operation under the Conservative government and deepened by the 2025 ‘100-year partnership’ under their Labour successors, signalling a long-term British commitment to Ukraine’s sovereignty, reconstruction, and defence integration.
-Nonetheless, expediting a Ukrainian victory into the war’s fifth year now requires translating this activism into durable strategic leadership.
-As the United States (US) reduces its conventional presence and political bandwidth in Europe, Britain needs to assume greater responsibility within NATO, particularly as a pivotal Northern Flank power securing the High North and North Atlantic approaches.
+Over the past four years of Russia’s full-scale invasion, the UK has played a disproportionately significant role in sustaining Ukraine.
+Britain moved early in providing lethal aid; trained Ukrainian personnel; supplied advanced defence systems, financial assistance and shared intelligence; and coordinated sanctions and diplomatic support across North Atlantic Treaty Organisation (NATO) and the Group of Seven (G7).
+This engagement was institutionalised through the 2024 UK-Ukraine Agreement on Security Cooperation, and deepened by the 2025 100 Year Partnership Declaration, signalling a long-term British commitment to Ukraine’s sovereignty, reconstruction and defence integration.

 However, such leadership must rest on capability.
-The UK needs to accelerate modernisation and expansion of its armed forces in line with evolving NATO’s Hague 2025 funding thresholds, rebuilding deployable mass, replenishing munitions stockpiles, and scaling defence-industrial output through sustained procurement.
-Meeting these requirements will require a much more open and comprehensive domestic debate on defence prioritisation within fiscal and budgetary constraints.
-If Britain is to anchor European deterrence and help bring the war to a favourable conclusion, defence needs a structurally higher priority in public expenditure.
+Britain should accelerate modernisation and expansion of its armed forces in line with NATO’s funding thresholds from the 2025 summit in The Hague, rebuilding deployable mass, replenishing munitions stockpiles and scaling defence-industrial output through sustained procurement.
+Meeting these requirements will need a much more open and comprehensive domestic debate on defence prioritisation within fiscal and budgetary constraints.

 Deputy Director, Centre for European Reform

-Against that background, Britain and its allies and partners must treat Ukraine’s security as their own: if Ukraine loses, Putin will target another state, perhaps a NATO ally.
+Against that background, the UK and its allies and partners must treat Ukraine’s security as their own: if Ukraine loses, Putin will target another state, perhaps a NATO ally.
 They should step up sanctions, including by seizing ‘shadow fleet’ tankers transporting Russian oil.
 They should invest in rapidly increasing defence production, for themselves and Ukraine, even if that means an increase in budget deficits.
 And they should put aircraft in the skies over Ukraine to blunt the Kremlin’s efforts to destroy Ukraine’s economy and society – all without waiting for a peace deal or an American ‘backstop’ that will not come.

 None of those steps will guarantee that Ukraine defeats Russia and regains territory, but without them, a Russian victory will become more likely.